 I switched back to the 4B pencil and adjusted the darkest shadows (7’s) to their full values.

-While I worked on darkening them, I corrected their shapes if they needed it, too.
+While I worked on darkening them, I corrected their shapes, too.

 Some of the darkest shadows of this towel formed lines near the folds that were so dark I couldn’t see any of the towel’s texture in them at all.
 To help create those very intense black lines, I re-sharpened the 4B and used its tip in a writing grip to darken them.
 I avoided crushing the grain of the paper by going over the lines several times with medium pressure on the pencil.